Macmachi/TonyGPT/README.md

 * Listens to user voice commands using the speech_recognition library.
 * Recognizes speech using Google's speech recognition API.
-* Interacts with OpenAI's GPT-4 turbo API to generate responses to user questions.
+* Interacts with OpenAI's ~~GPT-4 turbo~~ GPT-4o API to generate responses to user questions.
 * Maintains a conversation history for continuous context.
 * Detects specific keywords like "stop", "hello", "squat", etc., and triggers corresponding actions.